GreatGameDota/base-imgui/README.md

 cd base-imgui
 ```

-2. Open `base-imgui.sln` in Visual Studio 2022 (or earlier).
+2. Open `base-imgui.sln` in Visual Studio.
 Build and compile Debug version or Release version to x64 platform.

 ### Run